True North Kitchen

 Instructions

 • Preheat the oven to 400 degrees.
 Make the Filling: Whisk sugar, cardamom, allspice, cornstarch and salt together in a medium bowl.
 Add peaches, vanilla extract and lemon juice and gently toss until the peaches are evenly coated.
-Transfer fruit to a 9-inch deep dish pie plate and bake until fruit begins to release liquid, about 20-25 minutes.
+Transfer the fruit to a 9 inch deep dish pie plate and bake until fruit begins to release liquid, about 20 minutes.

 • Meanwhile, make the Biscuit Topping: Combine the flour, sugar, baking powder, baking soda and salt together in the work bowl of a food processor.
 Pulse until combined.
 Scatter cubes of butter over the top and pulse until the mixture resembles wet sand with a few pea-sized pieces of butter, about 8-10 pulses.
 Transfer the mixture to a large bowl.
-Add skyr or yogurt and water.
-Mix together using a fork and/or your fingers until a dough forms (be careful not to overmix).
+Add skyr or yogurt and 2 tablespoons water.
+Mix together using a fork and/or your fingers until a dough forms, adding another teaspoon or two of water if necessary to help the dough come together.

 Notes